CONFLICTS IN THE BARENTS REGION

 As a result of the military operations in 1944 Kirkenes was liberated by the Red Army.
 A bronze statue of a Soviet liberator still stands in central Kirkenes and the bright memories of the Soviets in Arctic Norway will burn brightly still for many years to come.
 Petsamo and Salla were incorporated into the Soviet Union.
 Petsamo is since 1944 again called Pechenga (a name from the times of the Russian Empire) and Salla is since that year only a ghost town.
 The Salla you find on modern maps is yesterday’s Märkäjärvi.

 On their retreat from Finnish Lapland and north-eastern Norway the Germans burnt down most settlements and destroyed a large number of fishing vessels and other means of survival.
 This made Arctic Finland and Norway among the least hospitable places in Europe.
-The story of the harsh years of destruction and reconstruction is told by the Norwegian museum of Reconstruction in Hammerfest, which has the following website:
+The story of the harsh years of destruction and reconstruction is told by the Norwegian museum of Reconstruction in Hammerfest.

 THE COLD WAR